Kyiv International School: Russian invasion of Ukraine

 Due to the war in Ukraine, Kyiv International School shifted to online learning from February 2022 to February 2023.
 On February 8, 2023, the school reopened campus, while operating on flexible modes.
 Starting August 2023 the school fully moved back to onsite learning.

 Alumni

-Graduate students received acceptances to the world's top universities and colleges around the world, including Harvard University, Yale University, NYU, Stanford University and many others.
+Graduate students receive acceptances to the world's top universities and colleges around the world, including Harvard University, Yale University, NYU, Stanford University and many others.